Apply to our REU program online: go to the online web application

 As registered University students, summer REU students are afforded full University privileges for the duration of the program, with access to the libraries, athletic facilities, and substantial discounts to University-sponsored social and cultural events.

-The stipend for the full ten-week (June 16 through August 22, 2014) program is at least $4,500.
+The stipend for the full ten-week (June 13 through August 20, 2016) program is $5,000.
 Housing is provided, and there is a modest travel expense reimbursement.
 Participants must be U.S. citizens or permanent residents who are enrolled in (but not yet graduated from) an accredited undergraduate college degree program with a concentration in a materials science related field.

 For more information: